 Qualification and Certification of Building Officials

-Effective April 1, 2008 Building Officials in Nova Scotia are required to be qualified in order to administer and enforce the Nova Scotia Building Code.
+Effective April 1, 2008 Building Officials in Nova Scotia are required to be Qualified in order to administer and enforce the Nova Scotia Building Code.

-The requirements for qualification are consistent with the training requirements of the National Certification Model adopted in 2005 by the Alliance of Canadian Building Officials Association ( ACBOA ) and the Nova Scotia Building Officials Association.
+The requirements for Qualification are consistent with the training requirements of the National Certification Model adopted in 2005 by the Alliance of Canadian Building Officials Association ( ACBOA ) and the Nova Scotia Building Officials Association.

 The National Certification and Accreditation Model for the Professional Building Official is the document that oversees all aspects of National and Provincial Certification.
 It is consistent with the National Occupational Standard.
 The National Occupational Standard is the document that defines the Blocks, tasks and sub-tasks that define this occupation.
-These documents are the foundation for the qualification and certification of building officials.
+These documents are the foundation for the qualification and certification of Building Officials.

 Scope of Practice by Qualification

-Qualified and Certified Level One
+Qualified Level 1

 All Part 9 buildings as determined by the National Building Code of Canada, including all buildings of three storeys or less in building height, having a building area not exceeding 600 square metres [6,460 =/- sq. ft.] classified as a

-- business and personal services occupancy,
+business and personal services occupancy,

-- low and medium hazard industrial occupancy,
+low and medium hazard industrial occupancy, also